v11ncent/TOHacks_TeamEpicGamers/README.md

 # Team Members
-Vincent Corradett, Brian Campana, Avery Romeo, Evelyn Mays
+Vincent Corradett, Brian Campana, Avery Romeo, Evelyn May
 # About us
 We are epic gamers